5 Things to Know About the Galaxy S8 Android 10 Update

 If Samsung decides to keep the Galaxy S8, Galaxy S8+, and Galaxy S8 Active on Android Pie, that doesn’t mean software support will end.

 The three devices are still on Samsung’s list for “Monthly Security Updates” which means they’ll be regularly updated for the foreseeable future.
+The Galaxy S8 and Galaxy S8+ were recently updated with Samsung’s February security update.

 It’s unclear how long they’ll stay on the monthly update list, but once they move, they’ll land on the “Quarterly Security Updates” list.
 After that, they’ll move to the “Other Regular Security Updates” list.
-In other words, you can expect support throughout 2020 and into 2021.
+In other words, you can expect support throughout 2020 and well into 2021.

 Samsung’s monthly updates are typically focused on patching up potential exploits, but they sometimes bring bug fixes and features as well.